 Today we are going to see some of the most impressive sights in Tokyo, so ensure your batteries are charged and you’re prepared for the madness.
 The Imperial Palace is where the Emperor resides, and is built on the site of the former Edo Castle.
 Asakusa is a more traditional neighbourhood, and walking through here gives one a sense of what Tokyo felt like a few years ago.
 If you want to join us for an optional ramen lunch, nothing beats a bowl in authentic Japanese surroundings.
 Finally, after tonight’s dinner in Shinjuku, we’ll enjoy a gay sake bar tour.

-Today we’ll take Tokyo’s wonderfully efficient public transportation to visit the Meiji Shrine, set amidst a 70-hectare forest.
+For our gay Japan tour’s final full day, we’ll take Tokyo’s wonderfully efficient public transportation to visit the Meiji Shrine, set amidst a 70-hectare forest.
 From here we can wander through colourful and cute Harajuku, and see the madness of Shibuya, an entertainment and business district that’s home to the world’s two busiest train stations.
 Our Farewell Dinner tonight marks the official end of this historic tour.
 All we can say is Doumo Arigatou!

 While these trips typically attract gay men, all genders are welcome, and we encourage friends and family to join the fun as well.Learn More